Malachi Chapter 3 Summary

 Discussion Questions for Malachi, Chapter 3

 2. Who is the second messenger Malachi mentions at the end of verse 1 and moving into verses 2-5?
 What is the role of this second messenger?
-Describe some of the things He does.
+Describe some of the things he does.
 What purpose does a launderer and a refiner serve?
 How is this an encouragement considering the work this second messenger comes to fulfill?

 3. Have you ever considered God to be a launderer or a refiner?
 Read Zechariah 13:8-9 and Isaiah 48:9-11 for a refresher on verses about God refining His people in the fire.
-According to these verses what does God's refining process look like and what are the results?
+According to these verses, what does God's refining process look like, and what are the results?

-9. Once against there is a remnant among those who disobey God.
+9. Once again, there is a remnant among those who disobey God.
 What does God do when those who feared Him even speak to each other?
 What did the people do in verse 16?

 Key Words/Phrase